Saul of Tarsus

 The men with Saul heard the sound but did not see the vision of the risen Christ that Saul did.
 Saul was left blinded and led by the hand into Damascus to a man named Judas.

-Can you imagine what they both must have been thinking while in complete darkness?
+Can you imagine what Jonah and Saul must have been thinking while in complete darkness?
 Saul, for instance, went from persecuting Christians to becoming completely dependent on them (and the Lord).
 He had to "entrust" himself to those he sought to murder.
 Imagine the fear that must have fallen upon him.
 He encountered the God of the universe (the one whom he was persecuting) and now was subject to whatever the Lord willed for him.
 Would Christ hand him over to the Christians to be stoned?
 Would he be blind forever?
 The darkness must have been terrifying!

 On the road to Damascus, Saul's life changed forever.
 God stopped him dead in his tracts and opened his eyes to the way he was living.
 Before his conversion, he was an enemy of Christ, and we were too before our conversion!
 At one point in our life, we were all on the road to Damascus... living in "rebellion."
 And if *you* have yet to come to the Lord and trust in Him as your Savior, you are still on the road to Damascus.
 God tells us where that road leads to:

-No one can see they are traveling the wrong way when in darkness.
+"For wide is the gate and broad is the road that leads to destruction, and many enter through it" (Matthew 7:13).No one can see they are traveling the wrong way when in darkness.
 No one can recognize the sin they are wading in, until the light of Christ is shed upon them, exposing their iniquities.
 Ephesians 5:13 says, "But everything exposed by the light becomes visible--and everything that is illuminated becomes a light."
 When Christ struck Saul down in light, his heart was exposed, then it was transformed.
 Saul then became that very light that leads others out of darkness.
 How about you...

 Are you being a light for others?

-A sudden turning point in a person's life (similar to the sudden conversion of the Apostle Paul on the road from Jerusalem to Damascus of arrest Christians)
+| A sudden turning point in a person's life (similar to the sudden conversion of the Apostle Paul on the road from Jerusalem to Damascus of arrest Christians) |

 On the road to Damascus, Saul experienced this dramatic conversion, a "turning point" in his life.
 He went from being the most viscous persecutor to the greatest missionary!
 He is responsible for writing nearly half of the New Testament!
 When you encounter Christ, He never leaves you unchanged!
 Saul's conversion is so encouraging because no matter what your past may have looked like, Christ can use you for His glory!
 Satan likes to remind people of their past mistakes to make them feel *unworthy* of spreading the word; however, when he does this... remind him of his future!